dylanhogg/awesome-python/README.md

 ⭐ 561

 ## Machine Learning - Interpretability
 Machine learning interpretability libraries.
-Covers explainability, prediction explainations, dashboards, understanding knowledge development in training etc.
+Covers explainability, prediction explainations, dashboards, understanding knowledge development in training.

 1. <a href="https://github.com/slundberg/shap">slundberg/</a><b><a href="https://github.com/slundberg/shap">shap</a></b>
 A game theoretic approach to explain the output of any machine learning model.